antoniocarlosmjr/capital-gain/README.md

 ## Executing Tests

-For to execute all tests in this project and know about coverage you need to execute the command `docker exec -e XDEBUG_MODE=coverage ir capital-gain-app ./vendor/bin/phpunit tests --colors --testdox --coverage-html=.coverage` and will see the image looks like this:
+For to execute all tests in this project in prompt of command you need to execute the command `docker exec -it capital-gain-app ./vendor/bin/phpunit tests` and will see the image looks like this:

 (image here)
-Description of the image: to put;
+> _#ForAllToSee: in the image above we have one prompt of command with use in the first line the command said for execute the tests.
+Then in the next line we have a information that time and memory and the information saying `OK (24 tests, 32 assertions)
+`_.